 Find more gardening columns here.

-Steamboat Springs Don't you love the beautiful colors, shapes and aromas of plants that seem to be available only during the holidays?
-It's been a treat to watch my amaryllis plants grow about an inch a day when they got started and then burst into a spectacular bloom of red and white.
-The poinsettia I usually get this time of year looks so beautiful sitting on a desk in my studio.
+Steamboat Springs Don't you love the beautiful colors, shapes and aromas of plants that seem to be available just at holiday time?
+It's been a treat to watch my amaryllis plants grow about an inch a day once they got started and then burst into a spectacular bloom of red and white.
+The poinsettia that I usually get this time of year looks so beautiful sitting on our dining room table.

 If you've decked your halls with mistletoe, wreaths and garlands of evergreen branches, you will extend their life by keeping them as cool and moist as possible.
 Misting them occasionally or using an application of an anti-wilt product will help.